 Drake and the Fliers is stunning in its prose and courageous in its themes.
 It is a mesmerizing, coming of age journey of forgiveness and redemption that tackles timely and relevant issues and is highly recommended.
 Fire in the hole!

-Guest post contributed by John Winston.
+This guest review was contributed by John Winston.
 A native Detroiter and public school educator, Winston created the IA series, a coming of age hero’s journey, as part of a creative writing and ‘Boys Read’ program.
 He is also piloting the Adopt an Author program to connect authors with young readers via the web to help foster the love of reading.